 Montana governor gets warning in killing of Yellowstone wolf

-Montana's governor was given a warning by state wildlife officials after killing a radio-collared wolf near Yellowstone National Park in February without first taking a mandated trapping education course.
+Montana Gov. Greg Gianforte received a warning from wildlife officials after killing a radio-collared wolf near Yellowstone National Park without first taking a mandated trapper education course — a violation of state hunting regulations, officials said Tuesday.

-Gov. Greg Gianforte trapped and shot the wolf about 10 miles (16 kilometers) north of the park on a ranch owned by a Sinclair Broadcasting Group executive, Boise State Public Radio reported.

 It's legal to kill wolves in Montana with a license, but trappers must first complete a three-hour online course that includes instruction on how to take the animals ethically and lawfully.

-The Republican governor had a wolf license, said Montana Fish, Wildlife and Parks spokesman Greg Lemon.
+Gianforte had a valid wolf license, Montana Fish, Wildlife and Parks spokesman Greg Lemon said.

+News of the governor's violation comes as lawmakers in Montana and Idaho have been considering proposals to make it much easier to kill wolves in a bid to drive down the predators' numbers.

+On Feb.
+15, just weeks after he took office, Gianforte trapped and shot the wolf about 10 miles (16 kilometers) north of the park on a ranch owned by a director for the conservative Sinclair Broadcasting Group, according to Boise State Public Radio, which first reported the violation.

+Officials determined he was in violation of the certification rule when the Republican governor brought the animal in to a state game warden to report the kill the next day, Lemon said.

+“In situations like this, we use it as an education opportunity and issued a written warning,” Lemon said.
+“Everything related to the harvest was done right."

-Gianforte spokesperson Brooke Stroyke said the governor “immediately rectified the mistake" and enrolled in the wolf-trapping certification course scheduled for Wednesday.
+Gianforte “immediately rectified the mistake” and enrolled in a wolf-trapping certification course scheduled for Wednesday, Gianforte spokesperson Brooke Stroyke said.
+He was allowed to keep the animal’s skull and hide.

 Comments